 In order to use RTK, it is necessary to have a GPS receiver that can extract the “carrier phase” and the result and the software to perform positioning using the correction information from the reference station.
 The latter software can use the famous freeware RTKLIB, but usually you need the hardware.

 Therefore, in order to carry out RTK experiments even on rainy days, we prepared a simulated mobile station in a location somewhat inferior to the reference station.
-Like the reference station observation data, observation data of the pseudo mobile station is also broadcasted.
+Like the reference station observation data, observation data of the pseudo mobile station is also sent.

 Click “I” at the top of the window and check (1) Rover and (2) Base Station.
 Click on each of Rover and Base ‘s Opt to make settings.
 After that, set “Option …” at the bottom.